mythril-forge/vanilla-spells/spells/level-8/power-word-stun.md

 If the target has 150 hit points or fewer, it is **stunned**.
 Otherwise, the spell has no effect.

-The **stunned** target must make a Constitution saving throw at the end of each of its turns.
+The **stunned** target must make a Constitution Saving Throw at the end of each of its turns.
 On a successful save, this stunning effect ends.

 ---